zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic04.md

-Many test cases will query the name servers in the delegation or the name servers appointed by the NS records in the zone for the NS or SOA record or both.
+Many test cases will query the name servers in the delegation or the name servers appointed by the NS records in the zone for the NS or SOA record, or both.
 Reporting problem is crucial, but instead of letting several test cases report the same problems found, most test cases assume that this test case has been run.
 Only this test case will report problems found in the following areas: